input-output-hk/mithril/docs/website/root/manual/getting-started/run-signer-node.md

 :::danger

-When the KES keys have expired, the Mithril signer is not able to register to the Mithril protocol.
+When the KES keys expire, the Mithril signer is unable to register with the Mithril protocol.

 :::